-Online resources are great also but often times can skip steps.
-A good book will guide you though the entire process from start to finish.
+Online resources are great also but oftentimes can skip steps.
+A good book will guide you through the entire process from start to finish.

 - How to Paint Your Car on a Budget